Approximating the Stationary Probability of a Single State in a Markov chain: Introduction

 \citet{Andersen07} designed a backward variant of these algorithms.
 Previously, to compute the global \pagerank~of a specific node $j$, we would average over all personalized \pagerank~vectors.
 The algorithm proposed by Andersen et al. estimates the global \pagerank~of a node $j$ by approximating the ``contribution vector'', i.e. estimating for the $j^{th}$ coordinates of the personalized \pagerank~vectors that contribute the most to $\pi_j$.

 All of these algorithms rely on the crucial property that the random walk has renewal time that is distributed geometrically with constant parameter $\beta > 0$ that does not scale with graph size $n$.
 This is because the transition matrix $P$ decomposes according to \eqref{eq:decompose}, with a fixed $\beta$.
 In general, the transition matrix of any irreducible, positive-recurrent Markov chain will not have such a decomposition property (and hence known renewal time), making the above algorithms inapplicable in general.
+Our work can be seen as extending this approach of local approximation via short random walks beyond the restricted class of personalized PageRank to all Markov Chains.
+We utilize the fundamental invariant that stationary distribution is inversely proportional to average return times, which leads to a natural sampling scheme in which repeated visits to the state of interest behaves as the ``renewal events'' of the stochastic process, whereas the PageRank algorithm used the teleportation steps as the renewal events.